SimplexCC/sell-docs/source/includes/reference/_receive-crypto.md

 An opaque string generated by you and stored by Simplex.

-You may use this identifier to notify Simplex of the status of the crypto-check process once it changes, and Simplex may use this identifier to query you regarding the status of the crypto-check.
+You may use this identifier to notify Simplex of the status of the crypto-check process once it changes, and Simplex may use it identifier to query you for the same.

 ### status ###
 #### (String, **required**)